Zulfiraa/Ecommerce-Sales-Forecasting/README.md

 **Revenue by Product Category & Region**
 - Electronics generates the highest revenue across all regions, making it the strongest-performing product category.
 The North region records the highest Electronics revenue, at approximately $173,000.
 - Regional performance varies by category.
-North performs particularly strongly in Electronics, while West leads in Clothing and Home.
+North performs particularly strongly in Electronics, West leads in Clothing and Home, and Beauty products generate the highest revenue in the East region

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3e5e0f71-556a-41e2-a425-e5c706fc6164" width="45%">